-Parties can also register for acceptable purposes listed in Annex B. Registers have been established for acceptable purposes relating to DDT and PFOS, its salts and PFOS-F.
+Parties may register for acceptable purposes listed in Annex B. Registers have been established for acceptable purposes relating to DDT and PFOS, its salts and PFOS-F.

-The Convention also allows notification of POPs in articles in use.
-Similarly, Parties may notify the Secretariat of production and use of quantities of chemicals listed in annexes A and B as closed-system site-limited intermediates.
+The Convention also allows notification of POPs in articles in use, i.e. for chemicals occurring as constituents of articles manufactured or already in use before or on the date of entry into force of the obligation with respect to these chemicals.
+Similarly, Parties may register production and use of quantities of chemicals listed in annexes A and B as closed-system site-limited intermediates.